Starting a blog takes dedication and thorough planning. Starting successful blogs requires a whole lot more.

 Its design simplicity is echoed by its content strategy.
 When it comes to examples of blogs, you can consider Breaking Into Startups the top example of high-quality content being put out infrequently.

-That’s often the best course of action for an tech blog that’s already established, but a new blog might struggle with this strategy.
+That’s often the best course of action for a tech blog that’s already established, but a new blog might struggle with this strategy.

-Additionally, what makes this blog more engaging is that it offers a free guide called “The 5 Step Challenge.”
+Additionally, what makes tech blogs like this more engaging is that it offers a free guide full of helpful tips called “The 5 Step Challenge.”

 The course explains all of the important steps that you should take before jumping into the startup industry.
-It’s a great downloadable resource for people new in the startup industry.
+It’s a great downloadable resource for people new to the startup industry.

 Best ideas to borrow: downloadable content, infrequent yet high-quality content.

-The 500px blog is one of the best places to learn about photography, thanks to its up-to-date and insightful content.
+The 500px blog is one of the best blog examples if you are looking for places to learn about photography, thanks to its up-to-date and insightful content.

-First, categorize your posts so that the visitors can easily find articles that they’re interested in.
+First, many photography blogs categorize posts so that the visitors can easily find articles that they’re interested in.
 In the 500px blog, there are thirteen categories available, from Tutorials to Gear Reviews – plenty to sink one’s teeth into.

 The most inspiring categories are ‘A Day In The Life’ and ‘Humble Beginnings.’
 People can read about a photographer’s daily work life and how they’ve become professionals in this field.

-Secondly, 500px is a prime example of why you should integrate your blog with your social media accounts.
+Secondly, 500px is a prime example of why you successful blogs should always be linked with your social media accounts.